kschramm-usgs/sensorSuite-mirror/README.md

 Relative gain computes the mean of the PSD of each of two sensors, and estimates the gain from the mean of the ratio of the values over a selected range of the output.

-The input files, again, do not need to be in any order (the panel allows for choosing which sensor to be used as reference), but they must both have responses specified.
+The input files, again, do not need to be in any order (the panel allows for choosing which sensor to be used as reference by way of the selection menus below the chart), but they must both have responses specified.

+The gain is initially calculated using the octave around the peak frequency, but a custom range can be specified using the sliders, same as the

 ####Step Calibration